tmduddy/django-weather/README.md

 - [x] build a basic frontend to display the results

-- [ ] add basic signin functionality
+- [x] create a /report-weather/ route to allow users to enter the weather at a location

+- [x] create a /browse-reports/ route to allow users to enter the weather at a location

 - [ ] set up a data model to hold user submitted weather data

-- [ ] create a /weather-report/ route to allow users to enter the weather at a location

 - [ ] build a basic frontend for user input

+- [ ] add basic signin functionality so only authenticated users can submit reports